The Center for Outreach & Education is pleased to invite you to participate in several programs designed to empower educators and parents.

 Effective Practice for Students with Intellectual Disabilities:

 Tools for Today’s Classroom

-Join the National Down Syndrome Congress and world-renowned speakers for a special session for educators working to enhance outcomes for their students with Down syndrome and other intellectual disabilities, as well as autism.
+Join the National Down Syndrome Congress and world-renowned speakers for a special workshop for educators working to enhance outcomes for their students with Down syndrome and other intellectual disabilities, as well as autism.

 This workshop will engage participants in identifying and implementing strategies applicable to classrooms from kindergarten through 8th grades.
 Discussions will include ways to further include students in the general education classroom through effective literacy interventions, differentiated curriculum, technology, and behavioral practices.